Cosmarium tetragonum

 Cosmarium tetragonum is a species of green algae in the family Desmidiaceae.
 It is a freshwater species with a worldwide distribution.

 Description

 The nominate variety (var. tetragonum) is about 35 to 48 μm long, and 20 to 26 μm wide, 14 to 18 μm thick, with an isthmus about 6 to 12 μm long.
-Semicells are roughly rectangular in outline, with undulate margins; each side has about four bumps and the top side has about two bumps.
+Semicells are roughly rectangular in outline, with undulated margins; each side has about four bumps and the top side has about two bumps.

 Varieties

 Cosmarium tetragonum is variable and several varieties have been described.
 They are: